 Kirepwe is a small island within the expansive Mida Creek estuarine system on the Kenyan coastline.
 The greater Mida Creek-Arabuko Sokoke Forest ecosystem is considered the second most important International Bird Area in Africa.
 Over 230 bird species are found in the area.
-Kirepwe Island itself is fringed by mangrove forests, representing eight species.
+Mangrove forests, representing eight species, fringe Kirepwe Island itself.

-Forests on Kirepwe are threatened by increasing population as well as climate change and drought.
+The increasing population, as well as climate change and drought, threaten Kirepwe’s forests.
 The communities have repeatedly called for urgent action to stop deforestation, as well as to address the ongoing drought’s effect on water supplies.

 The community has pledged to conduct awareness programs to inform island residents of the need to conserve the mangrove ecosystem.
-The Gede Community Forest Association will work together with the Kenya Forest Department to map, monitor, and patrol the mangrove forests, and the Waata community pledges to protect the island’s 865 acres (350 hectares) of mangroves for at least 20 years.
+It will also protect the island’s 865 acres (350 hectares) of mangroves for at least 20 years.
+The Gede Community Forest Association will work with the Kenya Forest Department to map, monitor, and patrol the mangrove forests.
 In return, Seacology will fund a new water cistern and repair of a dilapidated existing one, and support mangrove replanting.